 This photo is overexposed.
 Most of the highlights are blown-out and a lot of detail is being lost, and the skin has a yellowish cast.

-This photo is properly exposed and the detail is preserved, and the skin tone more natural.
+This photo is properly exposed, detail is preserved, and colors look natural.

 Trademark use and real world products